-Leaves are changing colors, the weather is getting chillier and North Carolina’s coastal birds are preparing for a change in scenery too!
-While this fall brings bird migration departures, many new arrivals are starting to appear along our coast.
+It may still feel like peak summer but North Carolina’s coastal birds are beginning to move south in preparation for the change in seasons.
+While August brings bird migration departures, many new arrivals are starting to appear along our coast.
 So, grab your binoculars and take a trip over to the beach to see your favorite birds.

 Sanderling